Shubhodip-Konar/Faultxcel/README.md

 # Usage
 The excel is self explanatory, built as a workflow.
 The only worksheet avaliable is write protected, with the buttuons for data input and analysis.
 Simple explanations are provided against the buttons for the user.
 As a workflow, the buttuons are greyed out and deactivated intially and only get activated upon completion of a required input.
+Well logs in .las format only can be uploaded using 'las load' button.
+The data has to be loaded in 1m interval for analysis.
+The required instructions are posted in the requisite section forms.
 The button 'Print Report', activated all throughout, can be used to print high qualities of images of the analysis.
 The images ares stored in a separate folder, with name including the prospect name, date of print and interpreter's name, in the location of the excel file.
 The button 'Clear Slate' removes any previous analysis within the excel sheet.